MrN3O/Terrorist-Attacks-Prediction-Using-the-Global-Terrorism-Database-GTD/README.md

 - 🔗 Official Publication: Available via Taylor & Francis (see publisher page below)

 Note:
 The final published version (camera-ready chapter) is © Taylor & Francis Group and cannot be redistributed here or elsewhere.
 Please refer to the official publisher link for access to the complete text.

-This repository only includes original research materials (code, derived datasets, preprocessing scripts, and non-copyrighted content) used to support the study.
 If you require the final published chapter, figures from the publisher, or the camera-ready manuscript, please visit the official published paper website:

 Publisher page: https://www.taylorfrancis.com/chapters/edit/10.1201/9781003328414-26/prediction-terrorist-attacks-throughout-globe-using-global-terrorism-database-happy-manoj-yadav

-Please cite the published chapter and the Global Terrorism Database (GTD) when you use material from this repository (see the Citation sections below).

 ## Essential References (please cite when used)